Keith Christiansen (art historian)

 Keith Christiansen (born 1947 in Seattle, Washington) is an American art historian, curator, and author.
-He is the chairman of the department of European paintings at New York City's Metropolitan Museum of Art.
+He was the chairman of the department of European paintings at New York City's Metropolitan Museum of Art from 2009 to 2021.

 Education

 Christiansen did his undergraduate studies at the University of California Santa Cruz where he received his B.A. in history and French literature in 1969.
 He remained in California and attended the University of California Los Angeles where he received his Masters of the Arts in 1971.
 He next received his PhD in art history from Harvard University in Cambridge, Massachusetts in 1977.